 - A stool sample may be checked for parasites such as pinworms, roundworms, tapeworms, and Giardia.

 - A stool sample can also be checked for:

-- A stool analysis is a series of tests done on a sample of stool to help diagnose certain conditions affecting the digestive tract, including infection, poor absorption, or cancer.
+- A stool analysis is a series of tests done on a sample of stool to help diagnose certain conditions that affect the digestive tract.
+These conditions include infection, poor absorption, and cancer.
 To learn more, see the topic Stool Analysis.